 Lawsuits have also played a part in reducing the amount of lead in the environment.
 People suffering from lead poisoning have brought product liability lawsuits against paint manufacturers and construction companies.
 These lawsuits can recover compensation for people suffering from health problems after being exposed to lead.
 They have also raised awareness about the dangers of lead and prompted companies to remove dangerous products from the market.

 Found Lead in Your House?
-Get a Free Evaluation of Your Legal Claim
+Discuss Your Legal Options with an Attorney

 While lead is no longer used in paints sold in the United States, there may still be traces of lead in and around your home or in older paint.
 If you, or a loved one, were injured and you believe lead was the culprit, you may want to file a legal claim.
-To learn more about your case, get a free legal claim review today.
+To learn more about your potential claim, talk to a products liability attorney near you today.

 Contact a qualified product liability attorney to make sure your rights are protected.